Kraken: Taxonomic identifications

+Erik Pontoppidan (kraken's young)

-Pontoppidan wrote of a possible specimen of the krake, "perhaps a young and careless one", which washed ashore and died at Alstahaug in 1680.
+Erik Pontoppidan wrote of a possible specimen of the krake, "perhaps a young and careless one", which washed ashore and died in 1680 near Alstahaug Church on the island of Alsta, Norway.
 He observed that it had long "arms", and guessed that it must have been crawling like a snail/slug with the use of these "arms", but got lodged in the landscape during the process.
-20th century malacologist Paul Bartsch conjectured this to have been a giant squid, as did literary scholar Finnur Jónsson.
+20th-century malacologist Paul Bartsch conjectured this to have been a giant squid, as did literary scholar Finnur Jónsson.

 However, what Pontoppidan actually stated regarding what creatures he regarded as candidates for the kraken is quite complicated.

 Pontoppidan did tentatively identify the kraken to be a sort of giant crab, stating that the alias krabben best describes its characteristics.

 However, further down in his writing, compares the creature to some creature(s) from Pliny, Book IX, Ch.
 4: the sea-monster called arbor, with tree-branch like multiple arms, complicated by the fact that Pontoppidan adds another of Pliny's creature called rota with eight arms, and conflates them into one organism.
 Pontoppidan is suggesting this is an ancient example of kraken, as a modern commentator analyzes.